 Elk Grove Municipal Code Chapter 22.40 "Park and Recreation Dedication and Fees" provides standards and formulas for the dedication of parkland and in-lieu fees.
 These policies help the City acquire new parkland.
-As previously stated, the General Plan sets forth the standard that 5 acres of property for each 1,000 persons residing within the city is to be devoted to local recreation and park purposes.
+As previously stated, the General Plan sets forth the standard that 5 acres of property for each 1,000 persons residing within the city is to be devoted to local recreation and park purposes, or other ratio as provided through an adopted community plan, specific plan, or similar master or strategic plan.
 Where a recreational or park facility has been designated in the 2030 General Plan or a specific plan, and is to be located wholly or in part within a proposed subdivision to serve the immediate and future needs of the subdivision's residents, the sub-divider must dedicate land for a local recreation or park facility sufficient in size and topography to serve the residents.
 The amount of land to be provided is determined based on the appropriate standards and formula contained in Chapter 22.40.
-Under the appropriate circumstances, the sub-divider must, in lieu of dedicating land, pay a fee equal to the value of the land prescribed for dedication to be used for recreational and park facilities that will serve the residents of the area being subdivided.
+Under the appropriate circumstances, the sub-divider must, in lieu of dedicating land, pay a fee determined based on the appropriate standards and formula contained in Chapter 22.40 equal to the value of the land prescribed for dedication to be used for recreational and park facilities that will serve the residents of the area being subdivided.